 Jonathan is a highly experienced researcher, evaluator and project manager specialising in assessing and evaluating impacts derived from investments, projects and programmes, and has well established expertise in assessing economic value and impact across a number of sectors and locations.

-Jonathan specialises in assessing and evaluating impacts derived from investments, projects and programmes using ‘Green Book’ methodologies, and has well established expertise in assessing economic value and impact across a number of sectors and places.
+Jonathan specialises in assessing and evaluating impacts derived from investments, projects and programmes using ‘Green Book‘ methodologies, and has well established expertise in assessing economic value and impact across a range of sectors and places, most recently supporting successful funding bids for Local Growth Fund projects.

 Prior to consultancy roles, Jonathan held senior policy posts with Cumbria County Council (where he was involved in developing Cumbria’s response to Foot and Mouth Disease and rural recovery) and before that research posts at the Centre for Regional Economic Development in Carlisle (now part of the University of Cumbria), where his specialism was supply chain linkages in the manufacturing sector.